 Your vet is the best available resource for potty training your puppy.
 Every pup is a little different, and your veterinarian can help you understand the unique differences that you’ll find with your dog.
 The vet can provide more precise guidelines on timing and training methods based on your puppy's age, breed, and health.
 If you're having trouble potty training your puppy, always seek medical advice, as there could be an underlying issue, such as a bladder infection, that's making it difficult for your pet to respond to housetraining properly.

 At Sploot Veterinary Care, we offer both primary (preventive) and urgent care for pets, including covering topics like generalized potty training advice.
-You can easily check online for our next available appointment (with same or next day availability), or call us for walk ins - we're open 10am - 10pm, 365 days a year (including holidays).
+You can easily check online for our next available appointment (with same or next day availability) or book an appointment through the Sploot Vets app — we're open 10am - 10pm, 365 days a year (including holidays).